koushalsmodi/VocalAIze/README.md

 # Speech to Text Conversion Tool

-This Python script utilizes the OpenAI API to convert speech from an audio file into text.
+This Python script leverages the OpenAI API to convert spoken language from an audio file into written text.
+It's designed to be easy to use and integrate into any project that requires speech transcription.

 ## Requirements

+To run this script, you will need:

 - Python 3.6 or higher
 - `openai` Python package
-- An API key from OpenAI
+- An API key from OpenAI: You will need to obtain a key to authenticate your requests.

 ## Setup

+Follow these steps to set up the script:

 1. **Install the required package**:
+   Run the following command to install the OpenAI Python package:

+## Setup

+1. **Install the required package**:

 2. **API Key**:
-   - Obtain an API key from OpenAI.
+   - Obtain an API key
-   - Set the API key in your environment variables.
+   - Set the API key in your environment variables for secure access

 ## Usage

 To use the script, simply run it with Python.
 Ensure you have an audio file named `speech.mp3` in the same directory as the script, or modify the path in the script to point to your audio file.

-The script will print the transcription of the audio file to the console.
+- The script will automatically transcribe the audio and print the transcription to the console.

 ## How It Works

+The script operates by performing the following steps:

-- The script initializes a `SpeechToText` object with your OpenAI API key.
+- Initializes a `SpeechToText` object using your OpenAI API key.
+- Reads the specified audio file (`speech.mp3` by default).
-- It reads an audio file and sends it to OpenAI's speech-to-text service.
+- Sends the audio data to OpenAI's speech-to-text service.
-- The transcription is received and printed out.
+- Receives the transcription and outputs it to the console.

+## Notes

+- The default model used for transcription is `medium.en`.
+You can change this setting in the `speech_to_text` method within the `stt.py` file to any other model supported by OpenAI.
+- The script currently supports MP3 audio format.
+If your audio file is in a different format, you will need to convert it to MP3 or modify the script to handle other formats.

 ## Notes